-- 4. Select the criteria for the orders that you want to display on the Orders tab by taking some or all of the following steps: - o Select an order status from the left pane.
+- 4. Select the criteria for the orders that you want to display on the Orders tab by taking some or all of the following steps: - Select an order status from the left pane.
 (Click + to expand a heading.) - Select a service or section from the right pane.
-(Click + sign to expand a heading.) - If you want to limit the orders to a specific date range, select the Only List Orders Placed During Time Period checkbox and enter a from and through date.
-Click - to choose a date from a calendar. - Click Reverse Chronological Sequence if you want the oldest orders to appear at the top of the Orders tab. - o Click Group Orders by Service if you want the orders to be sorted according to the service they are associated with.
+(Click + sign to expand a heading.) - Only List Orders Placed During Time Period checkbox and enter a from and through date.
+Click to choose a date from a calendar. - o Click Reverse Chronological Sequence if you want the oldest orders to appear at the top of the Orders tab. - Click Group Orders by Service if you want the orders to be sorted according to the service they are associated with.